-When Lord D and I first dated I was intrigued by tales of “The Ranch”, a place of great adventures for himself and his sons.
+When Lord D and I were first dating I was intrigued by tales of “The Ranch”, a place of great adventures for himself and his sons.
 As a Fisher Girl who annually goes salmon fishing with my Dad and brothers, I was eager to try my hand at fishing for small mouth bass.
 So we enjoyed our Edwardian paradise, complete with fishing experience which was a popular pastime of the Edwardian by the way.
 Sadly it appears that the Crawley’s prefer hunting and shooting as we have yet to see Mary or Edith out on a boat.
 And with the help of friends and local tradesmen we worked to bring it back to life in the past few years.
 We even spent the first few days of our married life up at The Ranch sharing the great fishing with my parents who had flown out for the wedding.

 But times and priorities change and we are in the process of passing the torch to a lovely couple who, like ourselves, also found love later in life.
 Family members gathered this past week to pack up memories and to say goodbye.
 I had only collected a few years of memories, others a lifetime, many of which were shared with fondness.
 Don`t we all have our little versions of Downton Abbey, a place which holds memories for us which we eventually have to leave behind?